Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 • Has your team accomplished any admirable feats that could be replicated?

 Choose a topic that you know and understand well.
-White papers are expert documents, so make sure you have enough knowledge to share and sources or proof to back it up.
+White papers are expert documents, so make sure you have enough knowledge to share and sources, citations or proof to back it up.

 “A white paper that captivates and informs should feel like a conversation grounded in purpose and values.
 For us, weaving sustainability into every aspect of the content makes it relatable and compelling.
 Your introduction should frame the real-world impact of the topic, supported by visuals like lifecycle assessments or eco-impact charts.” - Jehann Biggs, President & Owner at In2Green